jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 It is possible to edit this configuration file to affect which DSpace Item metadata fields are populated by Publications Router- see [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.

-If you need any help with repository plugins then refer to [JISC Repository Technical Support](https://www.jisc.ac.uk/repository-technical-support).